MrCee/Synology-Homebrew/README.md

 | [zoxide](https://github.com/ajeetdsouza/zoxide)                                 | Zoxide is a smarter cd command, inspired by z and autojump                                                  | Recommended for: zsh                    |
 | [lazygit](https://github.com/jesseduffield/lazygit)                             | **AMAZING** Simple terminal UI for git commands                                                             | Recommended for: zsh, neovim            |

-For a full list of dependancies installed, run: `brew deps --installed` after installation.

 ## Neovim

 Neovim (nvim) is ready to go with essential requirements configured within a separate file `nvim_config.sh` in which you can run indepenently to enable clipboard and further required files.